Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 - In order to observe test network traffic with Fiddler, you can either set the `AZURE_ENABLE_FIDDLER` environment variable or the `EnableFiddler` [runsetting](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/nunit.runsettings) parameter to `true`.

-There are various helpful classes that assist in writing tests for the Azure SDK.
-Below are some of them.
+Several classes that are useful when writing tests for the Azure SDK are highlighted below:

 ### TestEnvVar